pulumi/docs/content/docs/reference/programming-model.md

 // See https://github.com/pulumi/pulumi/issues/1614.
 ```

 However, this is quite verbose and unwieldy.
-To make this easier, Pulumi exposes two helpers `concat` and `interpolate`  to make this more convenient.
+To make this easier, Pulumi exposes helpers like `concat` and `interpolate` to make this more convenient.
 They can be used as follows:

 ```javascript
 const url1 = pulumi.concat("http://", hostname, ":", port, "/");